Skip to main content

 Sustainability and Environmental Studies Courses

-Spring 2025
+Fall 2025

 Sustainability and Environmental Studies Courses

-ENV 101: Introduction to Sustainability and Environmental Studies
+ENV 101-Introduction to Environmental Studies

 This interdisciplinary, introductory seminar explores current environmental issues from a variety of perspectives (historical, social, and scientific) and disciplines (humanities, social sciences, and natural sciences).
 Attitudes toward the natural world and approaches to public and private decision-making are examined in terms of environmental justice issues.
 Field trips are taken to examine local and regional practices and issues.

-Jan Wellik TuTh 9:25-10:50 am, 11:00-12:25 pm
+Jan Wellik T/Th 11:00-12:25 pm

 Margot Higgins INTERNET, two sections

-Margot Higgins Tuesday 1:10-3:55
+Margot Higgins Wed 1:10-3:55pm

-ENV 304: Topics in Environmental Justice
+ENV 351: Topics in Environmental Justice: Feeding the Planet

-Margot Higgins Wednesday 1:10-3:55
+Margot Higgins T/Th 12:40-2:05

-ENV 496: Environmental Studies Capstone
+ENV 496-Environmental Studies Capstone

-As a culmination of the sustainability and environmental studies minor, this course has two main purposes.
-The first is to take action locally on an environmental service learning project.
+As a culmination of the environmental studies minor, this course has two main purposes.
+The first is to take action locally on an environmental service-learning project.
 Action in the community builds professional skills, offers networking, and solidifies student interests.
 The second purpose is to help students clarify personal and career goals that are based on their environmental philosophy.
 Hearing from recent graduates and professionals in environmental fields provides students with a wide variety of perspectives and ideas as they consider their future decisions.

-Alysa Remsburg F 9:55-11:50
+Alysa Remsburg F 9:55-11:55 am, additional internet section

 Natural Sciences Electives